solo-io/packer-plugin-arm-image/README.md

 partition in an MBR partition table (as there is no need to move things).

 This builder uses the following uses this kernel feature:
-- support for `/proc/sys/fs/binfmt_misc` so that ARM binaries are automatically executred with qemu
+- support for `/proc/sys/fs/binfmt_misc` so that ARM binaries are automatically executed with qemu

 ## Operation
 This provisioner allows you to run packer provisioners on your ARM image locally.
 It does so by mounting the image on to the local file system, and then using `chroot` combined with `binfmt_misc` to the provisioners in a simulated ARM environment.